ajaykarwal/ajaykarwal-v6/_pages/about.md

 - HTML5
 - CSS3 / Sass / Less
-- JavaScript / ES6 / jQuery
+- JavaScript / jQuery / ReactJS
-- React / Redux
-- Gulp / Grunt / Webpack
+- Gulp / Grunt / Webpack / NPM / Node
-- Bootstrap
-- Wordpress / Umbraco / Sitecore
+- Wordpress / Bootstrap / Jekyll
-- SQL
-- GIT

 I'm also comfortable working with back-end development in ASP.NET, PHP and Java, as well as all the tools necessary to manage deployment, version control, debugging and performance.